 Although all participants lost weight, there was a significant number who did not manage to reverse their type 2 diabetes.

-In a more recent study (2nd August 2018) scientists found that those who had been suffering with the disease for a longer period of time were past the point of being able to reverse the symptoms, with those newly diagnosed able to reverse the diagnosis quite quickly.
+In a another study scientists found that those who had been suffering with the disease for a longer period of time were past the point of being able to reverse the symptoms, with those newly diagnosed able to reverse the diagnosis quite quickly.

 For those with the condition, the importance of treating type 2 diabetes earlier on in diagnosis can mean either the reversal of all symptoms and long-term effects, or can mean living with the condition, and on medication, for the rest of their lives.